 - Sunday ringing 9.00 for 9.30 service

-- Practice night Monday from 7.30, refreshments afterwards (usually The Hampshire Arms)
+- Practice night Monday from 7.00pm, and afterwards at The Hampshire Arms

 Bellringing is a non-competitive team activity that is highly stimulating intellectually and mildly demanding physically, and makes a beautiful sound.
 It develops mental and physical skills in a context of communal effort.
 Many people ring as a contribution to church life.